zw2123/Crypto_Bench/README.md

    ```bash
    openssl version
    ```
-2. Install Qiskit: it is recommended to set up a virtual environment to contain this, because Qiskit is changing rapidly.<br>
+2. Install Qiskit: it is recommended to set up a virtual environment to contain this, because Qiskit is evolving rapidly.<br>
    Install using pip:
    ```bash
    pip install qiskit